VincentNewkirk/fem-data-structures-and-algorithms/README.md

-# Front End Masters Data Structers and Algorithms
+# Front End Masters Data Structures and Algorithms

 This repo goes through the coding challenges presented in Front End Master's Data Structures and Algorithms video course.
 Exercises can be found [here](https://github.com/kuychaco/algoClass).